OlivierGaillard/hayshoursrpi/README.md

 ### Node `n3` for Docker

-I use this node to build raspberry pi container with `docker`.
+I used this node to build raspberry pi container with `docker`.
-It could be any other node.
+Since I switch to multi-architecture with `docker buildx` and don't need to use the pi any more.

+It only requires a base multi-architecture OS and specifying which architecture on command line:

+``docker buildx build --platform linux/amd64,linux/arm/v7,linux/aarch64 --tag gaillardo/hayshoursrpi:sql-v4-mularch -f Dockerfile_arch --push .
+``
+It cannot be built locally.
+See a good tutorial [here](https://starkandwayne.com/blog/building-docker-images-for-kubernetes-on-arm/).

 ## Create a Virtualenv with Python3